Kim Dotcom: Early life

-Dotcom was born Kim Schmitz in 1974 in Kiel in the north of Germany in what was then politically West Germany.
+Dotcom was born as Kim Schmitz in 1974 in Kiel in the northern part of West Germany.
 His mother was Finnish, from Turku, so he holds a Finnish passport and has siblings in Finland.
 His father was German.
 He legally changed his surname to Dotcom in 2005.

 Prior to his arrest in New Zealand, he enjoyed a luxurious life.
 In 2001, his main source of income was a company called Kimvestor, and he was known for spending his money on expensive cars and boats.
 During the 2000 Monaco Formula One Grand Prix, Dotcom chartered a 240 ft yacht and used it to host parties for guests such as Prince Rainier of Monaco.

 He was granted permanent residence in New Zealand on 29 November 2010.
 While his residency was under consideration, Dotcom was planning a fireworks show in Auckland at a cost of NZ$600,000.
 He leased a mansion in Coatesville, a rural community near Auckland, owned by entrepreneurs Richard and Ruth Bradley, and considered one of the most expensive homes in the country.
 He wanted to buy the mansion when the lease expired.

-Before his arrest in New Zealand, he was the world's number-one-ranked Call of Duty: Modern Warfare 3 player out of more than 15 million online players.
+Before his arrest in New Zealand, he was the world's number-one-ranked Call of Duty: Modern Warfare 3 player for having the highest cumulative score in free for all mode out of more than 15 million online players.

 Personal life

-In 2007, Dotcom met Mona Verga, whom he described as his "soulmate" and the "love of his life", and married her on 10 July 2009.
-He became the father of twin girls (his fourth and fifth child) when Verga gave birth in Auckland in March 2012, a month after he was released on bail from Mt Eden prison.
-On 17 May 2014, Dotcom announced on Twitter that he was separated from his wife Mona and was filing for divorce.
-Four days earlier, Mona had left her directorship positions in the Dotcom family's companies.
+In 2007, Dotcom met Mona Verga and married her on 10 July 2009.
+Dotcom had one child from a previous relationship, who was born in September 2007.
+Dotcom and Verga had four children together, all using IVF treatment.
+The couple's first child together was born in 2009.
+Their second child together was born in 2010.
+Verga gave birth to twin girls in Auckland in March 2012, a month after Dotcom was released on bail from Mt Eden prison.
+On 17 May 2014, Dotcom announced on Twitter that he and Verga were separated and filing for divorce.
+Four days earlier, Verga left her directorship positions in the Dotcom family's companies.

+In March 2014, Dotcom was criticised by The Times of Israel and the New Zealand Jewish Council for his purchase of a rare signed copy of Adolf Hitler's Mein Kampf, with Council president Stephen Goodman saying it was "morally unacceptable".
+Dotcom said the book was a financial investment and that he was the victim of a "disgusting smear campaign".

 In November 2017, Dotcom announced he would marry his fiancée, Elizabeth Donnelly, on 20 January 2018; the anniversary of the raid during which he was arrested.
 They had been dating for two years and in 2017 moved to Queenstown to live.
+Their first child together was born in November 2022.
+This was Dotcom's sixth child, also conceived using IVF.

+In 2024, Dotcom announced that he suffered a "serious stroke".
+In 2025, he moved to Dunedin where he is receiving medical treatment.